Haere mai, welcome to our Books newsletter. Explore what's happening in the world of books, and find your next great read!

 The shortlist has been announced for New Zealand's most prestigious literary awards.

-The 2026 shortlist has been announced for adult fiction, lifestyle book, young adult fiction, junior fiction, and picture books categories.
+The 2026 winners have been announced for adult fiction, lifestyle book, young adult fiction, junior fiction, and picture books categories.

 The books Donna is looking forward to - upcoming Aotearoa New Zealand books, juicy fiction, and challenging non-fiction.